peteroupc/classic-wallpaper/uielements.md

 A table of logical resolutions (per inch) for different devices is found in the [OpenType 1.8 specification](https://learn.microsoft.com/en-us/typography/opentype/otspec180/recom#device-resolutions) (the most recent version doesn't have this table).

 Logical resolutions also include the special case of _pixel depth_, or a factor to multiply by the logical resolution of 96 horizontal and vertical pixels per inch.
 Pixel depths include the factors 1.25 (IBM 8514/a), 2, and 3.
+More generally, units similar to pixels may be employed as units of measure for user interface elements, for design purposes to promote right-sized user interfaces.
+Examples include [_dialog box units_](https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-getdialogbaseunits) (which depend on the font in which text is rendered) and [_effective pixels_](https://learn.microsoft.com/en-us/windows-hardware/design/component-guidelines/guidance-for-rounded-display-bezels) (which depend on the kind of display, its size, and its resolution).

 ## Button and Border Styles